FMIA Week 5: Brock Purdy is your new MVP frontrunner, and remembering Dick Butkus

 Trey Lance.
 Admit it: You’re dying to know (I am) what number 15 with the white baseball cap on the Dallas sideline was thinking watching the last pick in the 2022 draft, the man who stole his job outright, put up 42 on his new team Sunday night.

 De’Von Achane, you’re fairly amazing.
-No one heard of Achane three weeks ago, and not only does he leads the AFC with 460 rushing yards—but he’s also averaging 12.1 yards per rush.
+No one heard of Achane three weeks ago, and not only does he lead the AFC with 460 rushing yards—but he’s also averaging 12.1 yards per rush.

 Mike McDaniel, you’re fairly fun.
 Informed post-rout of the Giants that the Dolphins have set an NFL record for most yards in a season’s first five games, the Miami coach said: “Mission accomplished.
 Our whole goal this entire off-season was statistical output through five games.”